 2. Model Identification plate

-The model plate is attached to the intake side on the upper part of the crankcase.
+The model plate is attached to the intake side or exhaust side on the upper part of the crankcase.
 This also includes the serial number of the engine and must be quoted should a warranty claim be required.